Panchatantra: Kalila wa Demna: Mid. Persian and Arabic versions

 Borzuy's translation of the Sanskrit version into Pahlavi arrived in Persia by the 6th century, but this Middle Persian version is now lost.
 The book had become popular in Sassanid, and was translated into Syriac and Arabic whose copies survive.
 According to Riedel, "the three preserved New Persian translations originated between the 10th and 12th century", and are based on the 8th-century Arabic translation by Ibn al-Muqaffa of Borzuy's work on Panchatantra.
 It is the 8th-century Kalila wa Demna text, states Riedel, that has been the most influential of the known Arabic versions, not only in the Middle East, but also through its translations into Greek, Hebrew and Old Spanish.

 The Persian Ibn al-Muqaffa' translated the Panchatantra (in Kalilag-o Demnag) from Middle Persian to Arabic as Kalīla wa Dimna.
 This is considered the first masterpiece of "Arabic literary prose."

 The introduction of the first book of Kalila wa Demna is different from Panchatantra, in being more elaborate and instead of king and his three sons studying in the Indian version, the Persian version speaks of a merchant and his three sons who had squandered away their father's wealth.
 The Persian version also makes an abrupt switch from the story of the three sons to an injured ox, and thereafter parallels the Panchatantra.

 The two jackals' names transmogrified into Kalila and Dimna in the Persian version.
 Perhaps because the first section constituted most of the work, or because translators could find no simple equivalent in Zoroastrian Pahlavi for the concept expressed by the Sanskrit word 'Panchatantra', the jackals' names, Kalila and Dimna, became the generic name for the entire work in classical times.

 After the first chapter, Ibn al-Muqaffaʿ inserted a new one, telling of Dimna's trial.
 The jackal is suspected of instigating the death of the bull "Shanzabeh", a key character in the first chapter.
 The trial lasts for two days without conclusion, until a tiger and leopard appear to bear witness against Dimna.
 He is found guilty and put to death.

 Ibn al-Muqaffa' inserted other additions and interpretations into his 750CE "re-telling" (see Francois de Blois' Burzōy's voyage to India and the origin of the book Kalīlah wa Dimnah).
 The political theorist Jennifer London suggests that he was expressing risky political views in a metaphorical way.
 (Al-Muqaffa' was murdered within a few years of completing his manuscript).
-London has analysed how Ibn al-Muqaffa' could have used his version to make "frank political expression" at the 'Abbasid court (see J. London's "How To Do Things With Fables: Ibn al-Muqaffas Frank Speech in Stories from Kalila wa Dimna," History of Political Thought XXIX: 2 (2008)).
+London has analysed how Ibn al-Muqaffa' could have used his version to make "frank political expression" at the 'Abbasid court (see J. London's "How To Do Things With Fables: Ibn al-Muqaffa's Frank Speech in Stories from Kalila wa Dimna," History of Political Thought XXIX: 2 (2008)).